krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Kustom Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/kustom-checkout-for-woocommerce/).

 == Changelog ==
+= 2026-06-02    - version 2.20.4 =
+* Enhancement   - [Support] Explicitly disabled autoloading the system report option to prevent it from being loaded on every request, as it is only needed when issuing a request, and viewing the system report.
+* Fix           - [Support] The $form_field variable can sometimes be missing keys that are available in the $setting array when "MU"-plugins are used.
+Added a check to ensure that the keys exist in both arrays before attempting to access them, preventing potential undefined key errors.
+* Fix           - Update links in README
+* Fix           - Fixed an issue that could allow customers from unsupported countries to complete checkout and place an order.
+* Tweak         - The integrated order management now uses the same logging file and logging setting as the rest of Kustom Checkout for WooCommerce.

 = 2026-05-28    - version 2.20.3 =
 * Fix           - Resolved a potential checkout error introduced by WooCommerce 10.8.0, where shipping phone became a required field.
 The shipping phone value is now populated as needed.